-- Pause and wait for your child's response, even if it's a sound or gesture. - Respond to their interests.
+- Pause and wait for your child's response, even if it's just a sound or gesture. - Respond to your child's interests.
 For example, if they point at a bird, say, "Yes, it's a bird!
-What does a bird say?" - Make conversations fun during everyday activities like mealtime or playtime.
+What sorts of things can a bird do?" - Make conversations fun during everyday activities like mealtime or playtime.